Research-Based

 Who is Thorne Creatine Best For?

-Creatine supplements, such as Thorne Creatine are best for those who are looking to maximize exercise performance and don’t likely have adequate creatine stores.
-For example, vegan or vegetarian athletes will likely benefit the most from a creatine supplement.
-Thorne’s Creatine supplement is vegan-friendly however, it’s important to note that not all creatine supplements are suitable for vegan/vegetarian diets.
+Creatine supplements like Thorne Creatine benefit those seeking to maximize exercise performance who likely lack adequate creatine stores.
+Vegan or vegetarian athletes will likely gain the most from creatine supplementation.
+Thorne’s Creatine supplement is vegan-friendly; however, not all creatine supplements suit vegan/vegetarian diets.

 thorne creatine powder

-Those with kidney disease, liver disease, or high blood pressure should avoid taking creatine supplements.
-Do not take creatine supplements if you are pregnant, breastfeeding, or planning to become pregnant.
-Creatine supplements may interact with other medications.
-Always speak to your doctor or healthcare provider before adding any supplements to your routine.
+Individuals with kidney disease, liver disease, or high blood pressure should avoid creatine supplements.
+Do not use creatine supplements if pregnant, breastfeeding, or planning pregnancy.
+Creatine may interact with other medications.
+Always consult your doctor or healthcare provider before adding supplements to your routine.

 Claims vs. Reality